CodingZeal/dont-bail-on-rails-tailwind/README.md

 - It's best to use `tailwindcss-rails` gem for ERB views.
 If using anything else (say, React), you'll need to install Tailwind with Yarn, NPM, etc.
 - scaffold a User model, then apply decent tailwind css for a clean look-and-feel
   - When you use the Tailwind Gem, it connects into the scaffold pipeline.
 Meaning, run a scaffold and your views will have Tailwind sugar.
+- Gemlock platforms (need linux platform)
+- Cover `has` in Tailwind (and not available in Firefox / other sad browsers 😢)

 ## in the weeds